Jason Heyward Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective nine K/9, the 10th-best in MLB.
+- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 10th in the league.

-- The Giants' 4.01 team ERA ranks 11th among all MLB pitching staffs.
+- The Giants have a 3.95 team ERA that ranks 11th across all MLB pitching staffs.

-- Giants pitchers combine to surrender 72 home runs (1.1 per game), the 10th-fewest in the league.
+- Giants pitchers combine to surrender the eighth-fewest home runs in baseball (72 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.